 The Women’s and Gender Studies Program at Boston College takes an intersectional-based approach to the academic study of women’s and gender-focused issues in the United States and the world.
 Founded in 1983, WGS is one of the oldest interdisciplinary programs at Boston College.

 The Women's and Gender Studies Program is an interdisciplinary forum for the study of women's past and present position in society.
 The concept of gender relations is considered a primary factor in our understanding of women's roles in various institutions and societies.
-The Program analyzes the similarities and differences among women as a result of such factors as gender identity, race, class, religion, and sexuality.
+The program analyzes the similarities and differences among women as a result of such factors as race, class, religion, and sexuality.

 Introduction to Feminism

 This introductory course offers both an overview and a foundation for understanding the various movements that make up what has come to be called the feminist movement in the U.S. Because systems of privilege and disadvantage shape women's and men's identities and social positions in multiple and unique ways, Introduction to Feminisms analyzes gender from an interdisciplinary approach and applies numerous academic disciplinary methods to the study of gender, including history, literature, psychology, and sociology, and explores women's and men's experiences within various cultural contexts, including socioeconomic class, race and ethnicity, religion and spirituality, nations of citizenship, origin, and generation.